Code-Institute-Submissions/LeeWebb360-TheJobHut_MS2_ApResub/readme.md

 - Screen scroll to about us details

+- Search bar to search roles by location and job title

+- Google map to dhow the locations of latest roles

-- footer to hold contact details and social media links
+- Footer to hold contact details and social media links

 ##### Home Page: